kathrinmzl/inside-india/README.md

 I also used the  [Auto Prefixer](https://autoprefixer.github.io/) on the final CSS Code.

-I retested the CSS after changing the code due to further test results and retested the final version again.
-The result no errors again.
+After changing the code due to further test results and retested the final CSS version.
+The result showed no errors again.

 ### Lighthouse